-# Voting power
+# Operate Voting Power

 Source: https://docs.settlemint.com/docs/operators/token-features/voting-power